lexnederbragt/dsc_days_2025_open-interpreter/DSC_Days_2025_Open-interpreter.md

 ## Another task

 > Write a program that casts two dice 1000 times and plots the
-> distribution of the sum of the cast.
+> distribution of the sum of the casts.

 ## Other ways to use a local model